dekkov/neon4cast_faasr/README.md

 Open the file named faasr_env in the editor.
 You need to enter your GitHub token here: replace the string "REPLACE_WITH_YOUR_GITHUB_TOKEN" with your GitHub token, and save this file.

 The secrets file stores all credentials you use for FaaSr.
 You will notice that this file has the pre-populated credentials (secret key, access key) to access the Minio "play" bucket.

 ## Configure the FaaSr JSON workflow

+Head over to files tab and open `neon_workflow.json`.
+This is where we will decide the workflow for our project.
+First, replace YOUR_GITHUB_USERNAME with your actual github username in the username of ComputeServer section.
+This tutorial will guide you to deploy a workflow as below.

+# Part III: Build a FaaSr workflow by yourself.

+## Objectives

+This tutorial will help you get familiar with creating your own FaaSr functions.
+You are provided a sample workflow in neon_workflow.json that creates a combined forecast using the Random Walk method.
+We will follow the same workflow as in part II using the Mean method and register it in the JSON file.

+## Configure the FaaSr JSON workflow